 Adjust Your Withholding Allowances

 Getting a big tax refund from Uncle Sam means that the government held on to money that you could have used to pay bills or invest.
 So, if you usually get a fat refund, consider adjusting your payroll withholding allowances so you can keep more money in your paycheck each month.
 The higher number of allowances you claim up to a point, the lower the tax refund.
 File a new W-4 form with your employer to claim more allowances.
 Use the IRS.gov withholding calculator to figure out how many allowances to claim.
-If you received the average refund of about $3,000, you could get an extra $250 each month by adjusting your withholding.
+If you received a refund of about $3,000, you could get an extra $250 each month by adjusting your withholding.
 Then deposit that money into a retirement account.

 Make Catch-Up Contributions